Rynebenson/FranksCodeTestAPI/README.md

 <a name="run-tests"></a>
 ## 5. Run Tests

-In the terminal tab containing the server (FranksCodeTest) run this command to run unit tests.
+In the terminal tab containing the server (FranksCodeTestAPI) run this command to run unit tests.

  `npm run test`